 The pre-build phase sets the foundation for everything that follows.

 This is where you test your assumptions, choose the right partner, and put legal safeguards in place.
-If you skip or rush this stage, you risk expensive surprises later on.
+If you skip or rush this stage, you’ll face delays, scope creep, or higher costs later.

-Done right, they give you a clear view of the technical requirements, potential risks, and the regulatory context you’ll be working in.
+When done well, they give you a clear view of the technical requirements, potential risks, and how to meet any compliance or regulatory requirements.

 A strong feasibility study should answer questions like: